Structured Job Training for People with Mental Illness

 Potential members of the A-Visions Vocational Training Program are evaluated through interviews with staff members.
 Physician approvals are also obtained before individuals are accepted into the program.

 Once accepted into the program, each member is assigned a mentor who offers guidance and facilitates training.
-Members receive specific vocational training in a volunteer capacity.
+Members receive specific on-the-job training in a volunteer capacity.

 Vocational placement and volunteer opportunities